iadjedj/APIdouExamples/README.md

 # APIdouExamples

-This repository contains a command-line tool to interact with [APIdou](www.apidou.fr).
-It also contains some example codes to interact using different programming langages.
+This repository contains example codes using the [APIdou](https://www.apidou.fr) Python module available on [PyPi](https://pypi.python.org/pypi/apidou).

 ## Command-line tool
-Python script which can redirect APIdou datas locally over TCP or a fake serial port (serial only working on Linux).
+Python script which can redirect APIdou datas locally over TCP or a fake serial port (only on Linux).

-This code use the APIdou Python module, which can be found on [PyPi](https://pypi.python.org/pypi/apidou) or on its [GitHub Depot](https://github.com/iadjedj/apidou).

 ## Examples scripts :
 * **Python** : Show how the APIdou module can be used alone